KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Autocomplete.md

 ## How to perform autocomplete

 Autocomplete is performed automatically, since ``KeyboardInputViewController`` calls ``KeyboardInputViewController/performAutocomplete()`` when its text changes.
-You can call this function at any time to perform an autocomplete operation for the currently typed text.
+You can also call this function at any time to perform an autocomplete operation whenever you want.

 A successful autocomplete operation will update the controller's ``KeyboardInputViewController/autocompleteContext``, after which its ``AutocompleteContext/suggestions`` can be used in any way you like, for instance by passing them into an ``AutocompleteToolbar``.

+The controller has a ``KeyboardInputViewController/autocompleteText`` property that it uses when performing autocomplete.
+It uses the ``KeyboardInputViewController/textDocumentProxy``'s text before the input cursor by default, but you can override the function to customize this behavior.

+You can also override ``KeyboardInputViewController/performAutocomplete()`` and ``KeyboardInputViewController/resetAutocomplete()`` to customize the default autocomplete behavior of the controller.

 If you ever need to reset the current autocomplete state, you can call ``KeyboardInputViewController/resetAutocomplete()`` to reset any existing suggestions.

-The controller has a ``KeyboardInputViewController/autocompleteText`` property that it uses when performing autocomplete.
-By default, the ``KeyboardInputViewController/textDocumentProxy``'s text before the input cursor will be used, but you can override it to customize this behavior.

-You can also override ``KeyboardInputViewController/performAutocomplete()`` and ``KeyboardInputViewController/resetAutocomplete()`` to customize the default autocomplete behavior.
+## 👑 Pro Features

+[KeyboardKit Pro][Pro] unlocks additional autocomplete capabilities.

+### Standard autocomplete provider

+KeyboardKit Pro unlocks a ``StandardAutocompleteProvider``, which performs autocomplete locally on device, and register it as the current ``KeyboardInputViewController/autocompleteProvider``.

+The standard autocomplete provider uses on-devices autocomple capabilities, which will generate basic suggestions that are not comparable in quality with the ones that native iOS keyboards present.
+It will however make your keyboard look and behave more like a native keyboard than if you don't have any autocomplete in place.

+You can inherit this class and customize it if you find that some of its predictions are not what you want.

+### Remote autocomplete provider

+KeyboardKit Pro also unlocks an ``ExternalAutocompleteProvider``, which can fetch autocomplete suggestions from any external api.

+This provider can be customized to great extent, to modify the request url path and parameters if needed.
+You can try it out in the Pro demo app, by creating an instance that goes to an api that you have access to.

+Since most autocomplete api:s require a secret api token or some form of authentication, the demo app doesn't include a provider from start.
+You must create and configure it yourself.

+If you need autocomplete capabilities that ``ExternalAutocompleteProvider`` currently lacks, don't hesistate to reach out and explain how it can be extended to cover your needs.